LODLAM/DLF15LODLAM/CleaningMetadata/Installation.md

 There are a few options for getting LODRefine onto your computer.
 If you prefer to keep the installation and start-up as simple as possible, use one of the OpenRefine installers detailed in Option 2a, below.
 If you're prefer to work with a version of LODRefine that runs via command line interface and feel comfortable with Git and handling installation of dependencies, clone a LODRefine repository as detailed in Option 2b, below.

 Both methods should get you an installation of OpenRefine/LODRefine ready for the workshop.
+Option 2b has the possible benefit of running a bit faster and showing what exactly LODRefine is doing in the back end, if you're interested in that.

 ####Option 2a: Install OpenRefine via Installer + Add DERI RDF Extension Manually

-This versions works more slowly, but comes with a packaged installer.
+This versions works more slowly, but comes with a packaged installer/icon.

 1. Go to the [OpenRefine Site Download Page](http://openrefine.org/download.html).
 2. Download the OpenRefine file for your operating system and follow the instructions there (the release/stable version will install still as 'Google Refine' - this is okay).